-The downside is that Amazon Mechanical Turk jobs don’t pay much.
+The downside is that Amazon Turk jobs don’t pay much.
 If you are diligent about taking on as many jobs as you can, you can make roughly $8-9/hour.

 This might not seem like much money but remember, most jobs can be done while relaxing and watching television on the couch.